top of page

 Academic career

-I studied biology at the University of Chile, where I was strongly influenced by the ideas of the biology of knowing, developed by neuroscientists Humberto Maturana and Francisco Varela.
-Inspired by the neurophenomenological approach proposed by Francisco Varela, I conducted my graduate studies in France.
-With the support of a Chilean government scholarship, I completed a master's degree at the École des Hautes Études en Sciences Sociales (EHESS) and a PhD in cognitive science at the Université Pierre et Marie Curie in Paris, under the supervision of Kevin O'Regan and Claire Petitmengin.
-My thesis focused on the relationship between body awareness and pain, combining experimental and experiential perspectives.
+I studied Biology at the University of Chile, where I was deeply influenced by the biology of cognition developed by neuroscientists Humberto Maturana and Francisco Varela.
+Inspired by Francisco Varela's neurophenomenological approach, I pursued my graduate studies in France.
+Supported by a Chilean government scholarship, I completed a master's degree at the École des Hautes Études en Sciences Sociales (EHESS) and a PhD in Cognitive Science at the Université Pierre et Marie Curie in Paris, under the supervision of Kevin O'Regan and Claire Petitmengin.
+My doctoral research explored the relationship between body awareness and pain by integrating experimental and experiential perspectives.

-I have organized several seminars on the study of experience, most notably Technologies of Presence in Times of Absence .
-My research, which can be found in the " Publications " section, has focused on the relationship between bodily awareness and pain, as well as on the development of an enactive approach to the scientific study of experience.
+I have organized several seminars on the study of experience, including *Technologies of Presence in Times of Absence*.
+My research, presented in the **Publications** section, has focused on the relationship between bodily awareness and pain, as well as on developing an enactive approach to the scientific study of experience.

-During my time in France, I trained in an interview method for studying subjective experience, the explicitation or microphenomenological interview, with Claire Petitmengin and Pierre Vermersch.
-I have used this methodology in various research projects and, since 2014, have conducted workshops and training sessions on microphenomenological analysis and conduction techniques.
-More information about the courses and workshops can be found on the "Microphenomenology" page.
+During my time in France, I trained with Claire Petitmengin and Pierre Vermersch in the explicitation interview, later developed into the micro-phenomenological interview, a method for investigating lived experience.
+I have applied this methodology in a variety of research projects and, since 2014, have taught workshops and professional training courses on conducting and analyzing micro-phenomenological interviews.
+More information about these courses and workshops can be found in the "Microphenomenology" page.

 Yoga Practice and Teaching

-I have taught yoga at various schools since 2007: at Shantosha and Yoga Mukti in Santiago, Chile; at the Théâtre de Verre cultural center in Paris; at the Théâtre du Petit Matin and YAMA school in Marseille; at the Yoga Sadhana school in Valparaíso; at the Ashtanga Yoga school in Rio de Janeiro; at the Arraial d’Ajuda Charitable Association (ABAA) in Brazil; and currently at my school, A MATHA, in Arraial d’Ajuda.
+I have been teaching yoga since 2007 at a variety of schools and cultural centers, including Shantosha and Yoga Mukti in Santiago, Chile; the Théâtre de Verre cultural center in Paris; the Théâtre du Petit Matin and YAMA in Marseille; Yoga Sadhana in Valparaíso; the Ashtanga Yoga school in Rio de Janeiro; the Arraial d'Ajuda Charitable Association (ABAA) in Brazil; and, currently, at my own school, A MATHA, in Arraial d'Ajuda.

 Dance and Somatic Practices